 Colors and Markings

 There are countless color varieties of guppies.
-Males tend to have more vibrant colors than females, and have longer caudal and dorsal fins.
+Males have more vibrant colors than females, and have longer caudal and dorsal fins.
 Depending on the variety, some guppies have short, rounded tails, some "V"-shaped and others can have an elongated tail half the length of their body.
 Tail fins may have a marbled or striped appearance, or the fish may be all one or two colors.
 Whatever color combination you can dream, there is probably a perfect guppy for you.